coltongrainger/blog/index.md

 ## Greetings!

-My professional interests include *social justice*, *permaculture*, and *ecological design*.
+My professional interests include *mathematics*, *permaculture*, and *ecological design*.

-I have academic enthusiasm for *Multiscale Analysis and Computations* to understand complex systems (e.g., aquifers) and *Numerical Methods* to model fluid flow and contaminant diffusion in porous media.
+I have academic enthusiasm for *Topology* and *Reproducible Research*.
+I am motivated by applications of mathematics to understand complex ecological processes.
+I presently learning how to use *Sage* and the *Jupyter Notebook*.

 ## My Current Position

-I am now a clerk at a refugee resettlement office in Houston.
-I work on a small team to support refugees with complex medical conditions.
-In this work, I help limited English proficiency clients navigate one of the nation's densest health-care bureaucracies, I coordinate health plans to ensure coverage of medical services, and I accompany clients to safety nets (e.g., shelters and food pantries) in emergency situations.
+I am now an AmeriCorps VISTA at a family homeless shelter in Olympia, WA.
+I work to coordinate the volunteer program and community events.
+We are passionate about strengthening families and preventing adverse childhood experiences.